Why are Cape Cod Oaks in trouble again?

 There are also organic and environmentally safer solutions to Lecanium scale in the urban forest where we live and observe these beautiful shade trees.

 A Horticultural oil application in the spring before leaf emergence will naturally smother the insects.
 A second application of soap in late summer will repress the next emergence of the pest.
-Organic approved products are best.
+Organic approved products are best; we are treating trees now with our organic Lecanium Scale Treatment, you can sign up for next day service below.

 Systemically applied products can also be injected into the tree with an environmentally safer methodology than soil drenching.